ebezzam/slm-controller/README.md

     - [Holoeye SLM](#holoeye-slm)
   - [Adding a new SLM](#adding-a-new-slm)

-The main goal of the project is to provided an abstraction level for different SLM devices allowing to use them interchangeably for different applications.
+The main goal of this repository is to provided a common abstraction level for different SLM devices allowing to use them interchangeably for different applications.

 Generally speaking there are two different kinds of SLMs: amplitude and phase SLM.
-Both kinds simply modulate different properties of light.
+Both kinds just modulate those different properties of light.
 Currently the project supports 4 different SLMs device.

 Amplitude SLMs: